dekorateio/dekorate/examples/spring-boot-on-kubernetes-with-jib-example/readme.md

 - how you can deploy the application for end to end testing
 - how use can use the kubernetes client from within the test to connect to the application.

-The test are going to be automatically run when building the application.
+The tests are going to be automatically run when building the application.
 For example:

     mvn clean install